alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-purity-lets-you-assume-about-a-method.md

 ---
 title: "What Purity Lets You Assume About a Method"
 date: 2026-06-13
-description: "Types make assumptions about values explicit; a purity contract makes assumptions about method calls explicit."
+description: "Types make assumptions about values explicit.
+Purity makes assumptions about method calls easier to expose and defend."
 ---

 A caller always assumes something.